dglazkov/tubes/README.md

 Some of these decisions are made due to implementation deficiencies (when the browser doesn't support a feature, for example), and some are made as a result of negotiating the balance of power between the user and the author (for instance, when the user does not want the author to have information or control, exposed by a feature).

-In he same vein, it is up to the **user agent** to  answer the questions on whether a given **pipes layer** API is accessible to the author.
+In this vein, it is up to the **user agent** to  answer the questions on whether a given **pipes layer** API is accessible to the author.
 One simplistic pattern would be for the **user agent** to install a _valve_ in front of the primordial `MessagePort`: something that looks like the primordial `MessagePort`, but actually has a whitelist of **pipes layer** APIs that are deemed safe, and fails when an "unsafe" API is requested.

 Some vendors (such as Cordova) would never want to block any of **pipes layer**, and some vendors would want to block most if not all of them.
 This is okay.